olmallet81/GALGO-2.0/README.md

 - single point mutation (SPM)
 - uniform mutation (UNM)

-GALGO also contains a default method for adaptation to constraints.
+GALGO also contains a default method for adaptation to constraints (DAC).